Check back each month to see the topic for our blog!

 Anything you need to know about the services we provide are right there in our name.
 We strive to be Columbus‘s best dentistry, offering you safe and reliable dental care at an affordable price.
 Our dentists and staff are dedicated to making sure you’re comfortable, and leaver here with a brighter, healthier smile.

-Dr. Shaver, Dr. Aust and Dr. Meers have trained for years to hone their skills, and all 3 of these dentists look forward to bringing a smile to each patient as they leave.
+Drs.
+Shaver, Meers and Jones have trained for years to hone their skills, and all 3 of these dentists look forward to bringing a smile to each patient as they leave.
 Along with the rest of their dedicated staff at Gentle Family Dental Care, patient comfort and satisfaction is of the utmost importance to them.

 We offer a variety of dental services, ranging anywhere from fillings, crowns, or veneers all the way to more extensive treatments such as implants, bridges, and Invisalign.
 Whatever you may need to get your smile exactly where you want it, we will work with you every step of the way.